plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 I joined Uku on March 16th, 2020, to focus on marketing and communication.

 I remember looking at the stats on our Plausible dashboard; we had 49 visitors in total, and 0 from Google search the day before I joined.
-I'm a big fan of setting small but realistic goals so my first tiny goal was to get ten organic visitors from Google search in one day.
+I'm a big fan of setting small but realistic goals so my first tiny goal was to consistently get ten organic visitors from Google search per day.

-We may be going against Google Analytics, but Google search is still what most people use to search the web, so we needed to start having a presence in the relevant search results pages for Plausible to grow organically.
+We may be going against Google Analytics, but Google search is still what most people use to search the web, so we needed to start having a presence in the relevant search result pages for Plausible to grow organically.
+That was my priority.

-My first few weeks were spent on:
+In order to achieve this, my first few weeks were spent on:

 * Product relaunch (one example being that the early version of Plausible used cookies)
 * New brand positioning (simple, lightweight, open source and privacy-first Google Analytics alternative)
 * Streamlining the communication to send a consistent message everywhere (as an example, previously, we used the name Plausible Insights some places and Plausible Analytics other places)
 * Improving the site structure (we used to have two different sections for articles, one titled "journal" and the other "blog", so we redirected the journal to the blog)
-* Adding a lot of new product-related content (each main area of our positioning got one article, we published a comparison with Google Analytics and more)
+* Adding a lot of new product-related content (each main area of our positioning got one article, we published a comparison with Google Analytics and much more)

 There's a more detailed overview of this period and the actions I took in [this post](https://plausible.io/blog/blog-post-changed-my-startup).